-A good set of legs and lungs stands you in good stead for cyclocross racing, but the discipline rewards bike-handling expertise far more than other branches of road racing.
-There are several ‘cross skills you’ll need to climb up the field.
-Many of these are also handy on the road.
+Cyclocross racing rewards bike-handling expertise far more than other branches of road racing.
+There are several cyclocross skills you’ll need to get the most out of races, and many of these are also handy on the road.

 Practising getting on and off your bike, as well as running with it, will make your initiation to cyclocross racing less daunting.